 Esperanza Community Housing Corporation (“Esperanza”) was established in 1989 to support the residents of the Figueroa Corridor of South Central Los Angeles, whose homes were being threatened by encroaching construction.
-Today, Esperanza remains committed to investing in this vibrant community, offering support through five core program areas: Affordable Housing, Health, Arts, Education and Economic Development.
+Today, Esperanza remains committed to investing in this vibrant community, offering support through five core program areas: Affordable Housing, Health, Arts, Environmental Justice and Economic Development; these areas are also underlined by a policy component.
 Esperanza broadens and strengthens its impact through strategic partnerships with community members, nonprofits, businesses and policy makers.

 Esperanza currently serves 126,000 individuals a year.
 In all of its activities, Esperanza strives to build hope with community.